Joan Hall (British politician)

-Joan Valerie Hall, CBE (born 31 August 1935) is a British former Conservative Party politician and secretary.
+Joan Valerie Hall, CBE (31 August 1935 – 27 January 2026) was a British Conservative Party politician and secretary.

-Education
+Early life and education

-Hall was educated at Queen Margaret's School, York.
+Hall was born in Yorkshire on 31 August 1935.
+She was educated at Queen Margaret's School, York.

 Career

 At the 1970 general election she was elected member of parliament (MP) for the marginal seat of Keighley with a majority of 616 votes, becoming its first female MP.
 However, at the February 1974 election, she lost by 878 votes to the Labour candidate, Bob Cryer.

-She served as PPS to Anthony Stodart, Minister of State at the Ministry of Agriculture.
+Hall served as PPS to Anthony Stodart, Minister of State at the Ministry of Agriculture.

 She was a staunch supporter of Margaret Thatcher in her battle with Edward Heath for the leadership of the Conservative Party, and acted as Thatcher's chauffeur.

+Death

+Hall died on 27 January 2026, at the age of 90.